-Business process management is a real challenge for most organizations.
+Business process optimization is a real challenge for most organizations.

 Processes are simply the heart of a company and the work that is carried out here, they exist in every department and team and are fundamental to the outcome of operations.